Gait analysis emerging security tool: G2E Asia panel

 Also touched on during the conference session were efforts to develop facial recognition technology that can use data points based on the unmasked, upper portion of a person’s face.
 Demand for such technology stems from the now-widespread use of face masks in public places during the pandemic.

 China’s SenseTime was one of the firms mentioned in that context.
-According to other media reports, SenseTime has also been offering security products that incorporate thermal recognition cameras in surveillance equipment.
+According to other media reports, SenseTime has also been offering security products that incorporate thermal-recognition cameras in surveillance equipment.

 Sep 16, 2020